redmondmj/NETW1500-Resources/Lab Docs/Lab 2/NETW1500 Lab 2 - Tools f1ef39e2083a4844afeb2f3fca77bc18.md

 ### 2-2 Windows Admin Center

 In this Hands-On activity, you install and explore the different configuration and management features of the Windows Admin Center.
+As discussed in class, Windows Admin Center is updated regularly so if the instructions don’t match you may need to look for the equivalent.

 1. On your Windows Server 2019 host, open the Google Chrome Web browser and navigate to [https://aka.ms/WindowsAdminCenter](https://aka.ms/WindowsAdminCenter).
 Follow the prompts to download the latest non-preview version of the Windows Admin Center.
 When finished, the downloaded file will automatically be opened to start the installation.
     1. At the Use Microsoft Update page, click **Next**.